 Usually for these we either offer high school film, or college stats.
 LaQuinton Ross is unusual in that you get both.

 He’s #53 in Blue, followed by #1 in White, in the following video.

 LaQuinton Ross is an extraordinarily talented player.
 He displays tremendous shooting skills at short, mid, and long ranges and can absolutely take over a game offensively.
 He’s capable in both the half-court offense and in transition and is incredibly athletic, displaying impressive finishes above the rim.
-His size gives him a unique advantage over most threes, and he can easily post smaller defenders.
-Lastly, his ball-handling in the open court is impressive, and is a skilled passer who readily dishes to an open teammate.
+His size gives him a unique advantage over most “3s”, and he can easily post smaller defenders.
+Lastly, his ball-handling in the open court is impressive, and he is a skilled passer who readily dishes to an open teammate.

 Things to Work on:

 As talented as Ross is, his motor is not where it should be for a division 1 athlete.
 He will often seem to just go through the motions for stretches of a game and not put in the constant energy and effort needed on both ends of the floor.
-He’s not particularly strong for a three, and will need to increase his strength and toughness – particularly for Big Ten play.
+He’s not particularly strong for a 3, and will need to increase his strength and toughness – particularly for Big Ten play.
 Ross also needs to work on his movement on offense without the ball, and on his perimeter defense as his lateral quickness is simply not there yet to keep up with many smaller players.